SIMD Overview

 }

 We immediately run into a problem here.
-If we are doing operations in groups of 4, how do we deal with a non-4 divisible workload?
+If we are doing operations in groups of 4, how do we deal with a non-4-divisible workload?
 We have to add a scalar (non-vector) path at the end to do the stragglers.
-This happens the same with any simd code, and a common way of dealing with it is padding the workload to a multiple or 4 or 8.
+This happens the same with any SIMD code, and a common way of dealing with it is padding the workload to a multiple of 4 or 8.

-I heavily recomend you look at the instructions i mention here in the documentation, as this documentation is the SIMD bible and will tell you what cpus support each instruction and how fast the instruction is.
+I heavily recommend you look at the instructions I mention here in the documentation, as this documentation is the SIMD bible and will tell you what CPUs support each instruction and how fast the instruction is.

 Using them, we have our vector addition, and it looks like this.